Nupur Kaushik Updated On: 17 Apr, 2019 12:35 IST

 National Law University Odisha, Cuttack will organise CLAT 2019 Counselling by the 1st week of June 2019.
 After the announcement of results, the counselling process will start.
 Candidates will be required to join the counselling of CLAT 2019 in online mode.
 There will be a number of processes included in the CLAT 2019 counselling process namely – online registration, making choice of NLU, allotment of seats in NLUs and payment of CLAT Counselling fee, upgrading of seats and then reporting to the allotted NLUs.

-The seat allotment for the Common Law Admission Test (CLAT) will be done through centralised admission scheme and will be based on merit-cum-preference basis.
+The seat allotment for the Common Law Admission Test (CLAT) will be done through the centralised admission scheme and will be based on the merit-cum-preference basis.
 In CLAT 2019, admission to various law programmes will be done on the basis of scores achieved by the candidates.
 The first merit list released by the exam authority will contain the selected candidates' names according to their categories on the basis of ‘merit-cum-preference’.

 |Publication of the 1st indicative seat allocation list||1st week of June, 2019|

 |Counselling fee payment Date (Rs.
 50,000/-)||2nd week of June, 2019|

 |Publication of the 2nd allotment list||3rd week of June, 2019|

 |Counselling fee payment Date for the candidates whose names appear for the first time in the second provisional allotment list||3rd week of June, 2019|

 Registration for Counselling Process: After the announcement of the first list, candidates will have to apply for the counselling process.
 Students whose names are mentioned in the list will have to pay the counselling fee to be eligible for seat allotment process.